-11. COORDINATION WITH CONCURRENT STUDIES
+9. COORDINATION WITH CONCURRENT STUDIES

-In addition to the transit EAs there are a number of other studies either in progress or about to be.
-These studies generally cover the area of the waterfront as shown in Exhibit 11.1 below.
-These key studies overlap the Transit Ea study areas and the results and progress of each study has to be taken into consideration in informing all of the other studies.
-The Terms of Reference for the Don Mouth Naturalization EA have just been submitted for Ministry of the Environment approval.
-The Innovative Design Competition for Queens Quay and the waters edge has just been awarded and will have an impact on the overall public realm and corridor right of way.
-The East of Parliament Precinct Plan and EA study has not yet been awarded but is expected to be in progress at the same tine as the transit EAs and will have an impact on the road alignment s in the Parliament Precinct.
+In addition to coordination with the adjacent transit IEAs there are a number of other studies either in progress or about to commence.
+These studies generally cover the area of the waterfront as shown in Exhibit 9.1 below.
+These key studies overlap the Transit IEA study areas and the results and progress of each study has to be taken into consideration in informing all of the other studies.
+The ToR for the Don Mouth Naturalization EA have just been submitted for MOE approval.
+The Innovative Design Competition for Queens Quay and the waters edge has just been awarded and will have an impact on the overall public realm and corridor right-of-way.
+The East of Parliament Precinct Plan and EA study has not yet been awarded but is expected to be in progress at the same tine as the transit IEAs and will have an impact on the road alignment s in the Parliament Precinct.